 Meet the Staff

-Veronica Guzman currently serves as the Assistant Director of the UT Arlington Leadership Center.
+Veronica Guzman currently serves as the Associate Director of the UT Arlington Leadership Center.
 She manages the day to day operations of the Center as well serves as the advisor for the UTA HOSTS!
 Mentor program, and the Freshman Leaders on Campus program.
 During her professional career she has worked with Freshman Orientation, Commuter Student Programs, and Family Programs at the University of Texas Dallas, and taught fourth grade in her hometown of Harlingen, TX.
 As an undergraduate at UT Arlington, Veronica received the Sophomore Leader of the Year and Junior Leader of the Year awards for her involvement with EXCEL Campus Activities and other organizations.
 While receiving her M.Ed. in Educational Leadership and Policy Studies from UT Arlington, Veronica gained Student Affairs experience with the Tarrant County College Career Center, New Maverick Orientation, UTA Student Activities, and the UTA Leadership Center.
 In recognition of her accomplishments she received the Outstanding Graduate Assistant Award for the National Association of Student Personnel Administrators (NASPA) Region III.
 While working to inspire students and in her own life, Veronica strives to follow the wise words of Dr. Seuss, “Unless someone like you cares a whole lot, nothing is going to get better, it’s not.”
-Veronica lives with her husband, Joe her baby son, Caleb and their little Maltese, Oliver.
+Veronica lives with her husband, Joe, her baby son, Caleb, and their little Maltese, Oliver.